Looking for stabilizers in NSOP$\_1$: Some questions

 The main difficulty we face when trying to prove some result on the Kim-stabilizer is that without additional assumptions it is difficult to show that the set $S^{K}(p)$ is not trivial, or that it is large in some sense for a certain type.
 In the proof of \cref{resultatgroup} we use the existence of the ideal $\mu$ to know that the type defining $S^{K}(p)$ is $\mu$-wide.

 We conclude this chapter with some questions that we collected from the different parts of this work:

 \begin{enumerate} \item Is there an interesting notion of genericity in groups definable in NSOP$_1$ theories? \item Is $Stab^{K}(p)$ type-definable for every type $p$?
-Is it always equal to $S^{K}(p)\cdot S^{K}(p)$? \item More accurately, if $X$ is a definable or type definable subset of a group $G$ definable in an NSOP$_1$ theory that is stable by Kim-independent product (over the parameters defining the group), is the subgroup generated by $X$ definable or type definable? \item When does $S^{K}(p)$ contain a translated of $p$? \item Consider a measure $\mu$ on definable subsets of some definable set $X$ in a $L$-theory $T$.
-Are there some conditions under which there exist an extension $T'$ of $T$ in some language $L'$ and an extension of $\mu$ into a measure on $L'$-definable subsets of $X$ that is definable? \end{enumerate}
+Is it always equal to $S^{K}(p)\cdot S^{K}(p)$? \item More accurately, if $X$ is a definable or type-definable subset of a group $G$ definable in an NSOP$_1$ theory that is stable by Kim-independent product (over the parameters defining the group), is the subgroup generated by $X$ definable or type-definable? \item When does $S^{K}(p)$ contain a translate of $p$? \item Consider a measure $\mu$ on definable subsets of a definable group $G$ which is invariant by translation in a $L$-theory $T$.
+Are there some conditions under which there exist an extension $T'$ of $T$ in some language $L'$ and an extension of $\mu$ into a measure $\mu'$ on $L'$-definable subsets of $G$ that is definable and also invariant by translation? \end{enumerate}